TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/011 Logic layer.md

 The data we need to provide to create a User can be considered part of the contract.\
 In our case it is just a user name.
 Later, we might need other things like password, email, real name, etc.

 We could here use the User class, we previously defined in the Domain component.
-However, that class contains more properties than what is needed in our case.\
+However, that class contains more properties than what is needed in our case of creating a new User.\
 We could just leave some properties empty, but that may not always be convenient.
 In our case, we will instead create a new DTO with just the properties needed to create a new User.

 Inside Domain component, create a new directory, call it DTOs.\